 Where can I get legal advice?

 - Attorneys.
 Only an attorney is authorized to give you legal advice regarding a bankruptcy case or proceeding.
-Located in the menu bar to the right is a quick list of resources you might use to find an attorney.
+Located below is a quick list of resources you might use to find an attorney.

 - Bankruptcy Books.
 There are a number of excellent books available for learning the basics of filing bankruptcy.
 While we cannot endorse a particular book, we recommend that you consult with your librarian or local bookstore.